 Labs are generally scheduled a week before an assignment is due.
 See the schedule below.
-We may have other labs as time allows.
-Labs will be used to work on the assignment and receive help if necessary. jGRASP and NetBeans are available on the BSA lab computers.
-If you elect not to attend labs, please do not expect me to help you during office hours.
+We will have other labs as time allows.
+Labs will be used to work on the assignment with your partner and receive help if necessary.
+You and your partner will need to schedule other times to work on the assignment as well.
+NetBeans and jGRASP are available on the BSA lab computers.
+If you and your partner elect not to attend labs, please do not expect me to help you during office hours.
 If you do go to labs and need more help, feel free to come to my office.
 But I have many students and I am making time for you during class, so please use this time if you need it.